sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 1. Update your app's `GET /` route to render index.ejs as its response.

 2. Create a folder called `public` in the root directory of your Express app.
-Make copies of your `style.css` and `script.js` from Project 0, and put them in the `public` folder.
+Copy over the rest of the files and folders from your project 0 app, into the public folder.

-3. In your server code's config section, configure your app to serve the static assets from your `public` directory.
+3. In your server code's config section, configure your app to serve the static assets from your `public` directory with `express.static`: `app.use(express.static('public'));`.
+This makes everything in public available on your client side just as if it were in the same directory as `index.html` (or in our case, `index.ejs`).

 1. Restart your server and check out your page in the browser.
+If you copied your code exactly into your public folder, and used the `app.use` line above, your files will probably load correctly.
+But if you see an error in your console, it probably means `href` for the `<link>` for your css, or the `src` for your `<script>` for your js, needs to change in your `index.ejs`.

 1. If you haven't yet, make a new git commit.
 Give it a descriptive commit message like `"include client-side microblog code"`.